SathyaBhat/sathyasays.com/content/posts/2010-01-05-archlinux-install-setup-guide-part-1-the-actual-install.md

 ![uploadz.jpg][14]

-So once cfdisk is up, you&#8217;ll be treated to a barebones interface.
+So once cfdisk is up, you'll be treated to a barebones interface.
 Yes, I mean /barebones/.

 ![uploadx.jpg][15]

-Since I don&#8217;t have any existing partitions, I&#8217;ll just create one by selecting New -> Prirmary
+Since I don't have any existing partitions, I'll just create one by selecting New -> Prirmary

 ![uploado.jpg][16]

-I&#8217;ll create a swap partition first ,so I&#8217;ll allocate 1GB to it
+I'll create a swap partition first ,so I'll allocate 1GB to it

 ![uploadab.jpg][17]